Gargtanisha11/my_react/README.md

-# yes i learn how to push code

 # npm init done

-# we create the fod delivery app
+# we create the food delivery app
  user interface
  component in our app